simonsobs/nemo/README.md

 [examples/pointSources/](examples/pointSources) for config files that can be used for detecting point sources.

-# Current status and previous releases
+# Current status and previous internal releases

 **Note**: Versions in the git respository after the last tagged release (v18.06) use a new config file format (.yml) - see the [examples/](examples/) directory.
 Nemo is currently compatible with